JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 ---
 layout: post
-title: "Why we are challenging the redevelopment plans for Elephant & Castle shopping centre"
+title: "Why we're challenging the Elephant & Castle redevelopment plans in court"
 author: Jerry F
 ---
 Twenty years ago today Fred Manson, Southwark's Director of Regeneration laid out the Council's new regeneration strategy: _"We need to have a wider range of people living in the borough"_ because _"Social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ He went on to point out that 60% of housing in Southwark is social housing and that the Council's new policy was aimed at reversing some of the problems caused by past social engineering[^1].